LOGIN

 Staff Dayna Howell New York, NY

 This committee provides a forum within the Society that focuses on identifying and instilling principles of translational and clinical science specific to the discovery and development of new drugs and devices relevant to the American Thoracic Society mission.
 The committee takes a multifaceted and collaborative approach to supporting the development of innovative therapies for those with respiratory diseases, critical illness and sleep disorders.
 It will provide the Society with the strategies and specific methods to distribute knowledge surrounding the discovery and development of new drugs and devices, which relates to the art and principles of translational research to its members.
-Additionally, the committee will serve as an ad hoc resource to the ATS Committee on Ethics and Conflict of Interest and the ATS Education Committee.
+Additionally, the committee will serve as an ad hoc resource to the ATS Committee on Ethics and Conflict of Interest Committee and the Steering Committee on Advancement and Learning (SCALe).
 The goal is to enhance collaboration among all scientists and advance all science, regardless of genesis or financial support.

-• Continue collaboration with Learning Council and others to identify novel opportunities for junior members, ensuring that engagement evolves to create greater knowledge and awareness of innovation, entrepreneurship, and translational sciences as well as career opportunities in industry.
+▪ Continue collaboration with the Steering Committee on Advancement and Learning (SCALe) and others to identify novel opportunities for junior members, ensuring that engagement evolves to create greater knowledge and awareness of innovation, entrepreneurship, and translational sciences as well as career opportunities in industry.